martinlindhe/dustbox-rs/utils/prober/README.md

+## About

-A tool that runs tests on real hardware, verifying emulation assumptions.
+A tool that runs some code and outputs the register values in an external environment (emulator or real hardware).